gomberg5264/amazon-price-watcher/README.md

 # Price Watching Application for Amazon Products

+## Important Notes

+This project is for completely personal use.
+The code in this repo is for illustrative purposes to show how I set up this application.

+Also due to the limits of ScraperAPI's Free Plan (only 1000 requests/month), allowing multiple users wouldn't be feasible without having to limit the app's use (e.g. 5 concurrent users would have to be limited to a max of 5-6 watched items, assuming daily updates).

+I have still implemented a user structure into the database, etc. but this was completely for learning purposes.

 ## Implementation

 1. Using an Express.js API to handle all calls to the MongoDB database.